 Focus on the type of model you want to be

-While pursuing your passion to become a successful model, you also need to be realistic and aware of the stereotypes that are a part of the modeling industry.
-In most cases, your body type would define the kind of assignments you get, as most clients have a pre-conceived notion of what they feel fits their brief.
+While pursuing your passion for becoming a successful model, you also need to be realistic and aware of the stereotypes that are a part of the modeling industry.
+In most cases, your body type would define the kind of assignments you get, as most clients have a preconceived notion of what they feel fits their brief.

-Choosing the right photographer
+Choosing the right fashion model photographer

-If you have signed up with a modeling agency, in most cases, they would offer you to get your shoot organized for you with a pre-approved photographer and charge you for it.
-Chances are that the photographer that they would use would probably not be the best professional photographer that you would want to trust with your model portfolio.
-Fact is, you should ideally not even be contacting modeling agencies before you have a properly done portfolio in place.
+If you have signed up with a modeling agency, in most cases, they will offer to organise your shoot with a pre-approved photographer and charge you for it.
+Chances are that the photographer they would use would probably not be the best professional fashion photographer you would want to trust with your model portfolio book.

 Choose a photographer whose area of expertise and style matches your vision and style.
 For example, if you want to become a freelance model, then a commercial advertising photographer may be your best bet, as that’s the kind of work you would be doing the most.
-It doesn’t matter whether you get your photoshoot done by multiple photographers – in fact, it can save you money and time by choosing the one right photographer that can deliver on what your vision is.
+It doesn’t matter whether you get your photoshoot done by multiple photographers – it can save you money and time by choosing the right photographer that can deliver on your vision.

 Hiring a professional hair and make-up artist

 Your photographer should be able to recommend a good make-up artist (any good photographer should be able to make great recommendations on this).
 Again, definitely have a look at the make-up artist’s portfolio website to get a sense of their style.
-Always do have a backup plan (carry your own makeup or enlist the help of a friend) in case your make-up artist fails to show up.
+Always have a backup plan (carry your makeup or enlist a friend's help) if your make-up artist fails to show up.

-Getting the photo shoot right
+Getting the model photoshoot right

 Choosing the perfect images for your model portfolio

-Make sure you select head-shots with and without you smiling, full-length shots and 3/4 length shots.
+Make sure you select headshots with and without you smiling, full-length shots, and 3/4-length shots.
 Your portfolio should have between 10-20 images – make sure you pick absolutely the best of the best images that cover all your facets.
-Do discuss your selection with your photographers and take her advice, but remember that finally, it’s your selection.
+Do discuss your selection with your photographer and take her advice, but remember that, finally, it’s your selection.
 All your portfolio shots should be high-quality, stunning and stand-out images that make a great first impression.